 Australia's rail network is the sixth largest in the world, with 44,000km of track and 23,500 level crossings across the network.
 Railway level crossing safety remains one of the industry’s highest safety priorities.

 There are 130 pedestrian level crossing incidents causing death or serious injury every year and an additional 20 collisions with vehicles.
-That is 150 in total level crossing collisions causing death or injury.
+That equals 150 level crossing collisions in total causing death or injury.
 To access the National Railway Level Crossing Safety Strategy 2017 – 2020 please click here.

 TrackSAFE Education is an initiative of the TrackSAFE Foundation.
 It is an Australian curriculum-based rail safety education initiative focussing on students’ capabilities and making safe choices around the rail network.
 The program is available for primary and secondary students - click here to access the program.